ytsruh/learning-go/README.md

 5. Redis = Building a simple implementation of Redis compatible with the official CLI
 6. Text Search = A full text search index implementation
 7. SaaS = Basics of a full SaaS implementation using standard lib
+8. Analytics = A simple copy of Google analytics

 ## Test with Go